 What should I do with the payment claim I’ve just received?

 You can either—

 The due date for a payment is the date agreed between you and us.
-That due date is set out in the payment claim.
-If we haven’t agreed on a due date, then the Act says that a payment is due within 20 working days after the payment claim is served on you.
+That due date is set out on the payment claim.
+If we haven’t agreed on a due date, then the Act says that payment is due within 20 working days after the payment claim is served on you.
 (A working day is any day other than a Saturday, a Sunday, a public holiday, or any day from 24 December to 5 January.)

 When do I have to act?